Endeavor Health: Skokie Hospital

 Skokie Hospital, formerly Rush North Shore Medical Center, joined NorthShore University HealthSystem in January 2009.
 The hospital serves Skokie and the surrounding communities and is located at 9600 Gross Point Road.

-Swedish Hospital
+Endeavor Swedish Hospital

-Swedish Hospital, formerly Swedish Covenant Hospital, joined NorthShore University HealthSystem in January 2020.
+Endeavor Swedish Hospital, formerly Swedish Covenant Hospital, joined NorthShore University HealthSystem in January 2020.
 The hospital serves the north side of Chicago.

 Northwest Community Hospital

 Northwest Community Hospital, as of January 2021 joined the Northshore University HealthSystem as part of buyout of Northwest Community Healthcare.
 The Northwest Community Healthcare Group was to be merged into the NorthShore University HealthSystem within the years ahead.

 Research

 Established in 1996, the NorthShore Research Institute serves more than 1,000 research projects and more than 150 externally funded research faculty.
 Priority areas for research are medical genetics, cancer, neurosciences, advanced imaging research, cardiovascular, peri-neonatal and outcomes research.
 The Research Institute has approximately 125,000 net square feet of research space.

 Included is a collaborative building with Northwestern University on its Evanston Campus called the Arthur and Gladys Pancoe-NorthShore University HealthSystem Life Sciences Pavilion, and the Charles R. Walgreen Jr. Building on the Evanston Hospital campus.
 Emphasis is on translational and clinical research allowing discoveries from the basic sciences and engineering to be brought promptly to the bedside.
 Funding from the National Institutes of Health (NIH) places the hospitals of NorthShore University HealthSystem at No. 9 among multi-specialty independent research hospitals in the country.